matthewjmiller/mattmiller/_posts/2019-06-26-hopkins-the-comet.md

 permalink: /hopkins-the-comet/
 ---

-          —I am like a slip of comet,
+          /—I am like a slip of comet,
 Scarce worth discovery, in some corner seen
 Bridging the slender difference of two stars,
 Come out of space, or suddenly engender'd